lamhq/tech-notes/pages/devops/aws/4-storage/2-object-storage/2-storage-classes.md

 > For example, if you are now accessing your old photos infrequently, you may want to change the storage class those photos are stored in to save on costs.

-There are six S3 storage classes:
+There are six S3 storage classes.

 ## S3 Standard

-High availability and durability.
+High availability (99.99%) and durability (11 9's).

-- Data is stored across multiple devices in multiple facilities (>= 3 AZs).
+Data is stored across multiple devices in multiple facilities (>= 3 AZs).
-- 99.99% availability and 11 9's durability.

 Has a higher cost than other storage classes.

-Designed for frequently accessed data:
+Designed for frequently accessed data.

-- Default storage class.
+Default storage class.

-- Suitable for most workloads: websites, content distribution, mobile, gaming applictions, big data analytics.
+Suitable for most workloads: websites, content distribution, mobile, gaming applictions, big data analytics.

 ## S3 Standard-Infrequent Access (S3 Standard-IA)

-- Similar to S3 Standard.
-Ideal for infrequently accessed data but give you rapid access.
+- Ideal for infrequently accessed data but give you rapid access.
 - 99.9% availability and 11 9's durability.
 - You pay to access the data.
 Has a lower storage price and higher retrieval price.
 - Great for long-term storage, backups, data store for disaster recovery files.